 Ramp Trainer & Supervisor

 Greg Spencer’s role with Swissport regularly takes him all over Australia and New Zealand, supporting start-up operations and providing additional skills where they’re needed.

 As a self-confessed aviation buff, this diversity suits Greg perfectly.
 He says: “I love working with different aircraft, particularly gaining wide-body experience.
 Supporting start-up operations is particularly rewarding, where you get the opportunity to learn something and pass it on for others to take over.”

-Greg has been based at Perth Airport with Aerocare for more than 14 years.
+Greg has been based at Perth Airport with Swissport for more than 14 years.
 He recently took some long service leave to coincide with his volunteering role in ground support at the Australian International Airshow at Avalon Airport.

-Greg points out that aviation shift work is very different to standard hours, with start times at Perth airport from 3.45am and finishes as late as 2am.
+Greg points out that aviation shift work is very different to standard hours, with start times at Perth Airport from 3.45am and finishes as late as 2am.
 “The work and hours really don’t suit everyone, and if it doesn’t suit you, I think it’s best to move on.
 In our environment, it’s critical to have a good work ethic and we expect our people to always try their best,” he says.